 Things were not all plain sailing in the first year however: our warehouse flooded twice, the computer system was nearly destroyed by a water leak and in September the UK descended into recession following the demise of Lehman Brothers.
 The later had a dramatic effect, with many local building projects being terminated mid-build, the consequence being that a large percentage of our fleet was returned within the space of just a few weeks.

 The recession actually turned out to be quite a positive for Horizon.
 We’d had a great start in 2008 which allowed us to overcome the slight downturn suffered in the final quarter.
 As we progressed into 2009, it became apparent that the larger national providers were making cuts throughout their operations and thus service levels were reduced.

 There have been many big events throughout our history: in 2009 Ruairi Duggan joined the Board to head the company’s sales effort, bringing with him a wealth of experience.
-This also led to the formation of the Access Alliance – a group of independently run powered access rental companies strategically positioned throughout the UK working together to provide their customers with a reliable national supply of access equipment.

 In 2010 Horizon moved to a 17,000 sq ft facility situated close to Junction 40 of the M1 in Wakefield.
 We used this opportunity to review and formalise the quality management systems we utilised; this allowed us to successfully attain the ISO 9001, 14001 and OHSAS 18001 accreditations.